College of Doctoral Studies

 The goal is to create a center that:

-The Center is a place where students and faculty will find the collegiality and socialization necessary for an advanced community of learning.
-Research will be cultivated and supported in a variety of ways to include inviting direct affiliation with the Center and its research agenda, research contributions such as serving on advisory committee or as one of the selected research fellows.
+The center is a place where students, alumni, and faculty will find the collegiality and socialization necessary for an advanced community of learning.
+The research will be cultivated and supported in a variety of ways including offering the center membership, research fellowship, or student assistantship.

 The Fellows in Residence role has been designed to usher in the potentials of like-minded researchers who desire to become part of the research enterprise.
 The Research Centers implemented the voluntary role in 2020, and has since grown the cadre of fellows who work within each center.
 We continue to invite those who are interested in becoming fellows to reach out to each center for more information.

-Fellow in Residence is a volunteer role with all the perks of building a working role by helping us produce research, join projects, engage in publishing, being part of the Phoenix Scholar editorial board, presenting, and the list goes on.
+Fellow in Residence is a volunteer role with all the perks of building a working role by helping us produce research, join projects, engage in publishing, be part of the Phoenix Scholar editorial board, present, and the list goes on.